 Dr. Kanika Cunningham, the county's health director, denied in early February that such a plan existed, but reporting by the St. Louis Post-Dispatch revealed that it was, in fact, real.

 The three-page document has been shared widely on social media.
-It details a contingency plan that would begin after the APA departs that includes mass euthanasia to lower the shelter’s population.
+It details a proposed contingency plan that would begin after the APA departs that includes mass euthanasia to lower the shelter’s population.
 “Full shelter euthanasia is not necessary but could be implemented” if the shelter has too many animals, it reads.

 The document describes different scenarios in which euthanasia could be implemented, such as animals being in the shelter too long, dogs that bite and animals showing signs of stress.
 “Keeping a low population will be key to success,” it reads later, including that a no-kill policy is “unattainable.”